thekaailashsharma/Evolve-with-AI/README.md

 A few of the things you can do with Evolve:

-- AI integration into Keyboard (just use (( )) to call AI)
+- AI integration into `Keyboard`
-- Accessibility made easy (use {{ }} to interact with AI)
+- Accessibility made easy.
-- MLKIT with text recognition & barcode scanning 📷💡
+- `MLKIT` with text recognition & barcode scanning 📷💡
-- Multiple accounts for personalized AI experience
+- `Multiple accounts` for personalized AI experience
 - Share conversations effortlessly! 🔄💬

 ## Tech Stack

 Following latest Android Norms

-- Kotlin DSl used (with version catalog .toml file)
+- `Kotlin DSl` used (with version catalog .toml file).
-- Ime Service in Jetpack Compose
+- `Ime Service` in Jetpack Compose.
-- Accessibility service
-- Ktor-Client used.
+- `Accessibility service` for Android.
-- Account Manager for Android.
+- `Account Manager` for Android.
+- `MVVM` Architecture using Dagger Hilt.
+- `Ktor-Client` (Reason: to use kotlin specific libraries so that it can easily be scaled for KMM).
+- Connectivity Status using `Network Manager`.
+- Beautiful `Lottie` Animations.

 <p align="center">